• Skip to primary navigation

 Three Little Pigs STEM Challenge Instructions

-In the classroom I set up 5 different areas with different materials for the house building and let the children explore each area.
+In the classroom, I set up five different areas with different materials for the house building and let the children explore each area.

-We talked about the properties of the stick which made it suitable for house building.
+We talked about the properties of sticks, which make them suitable for house building.
 The best sticks were quite smooth, without too many bumps and all a similar size.

 House built from sticks with a puppet pig inside for a STEM challenge